Usual signs of a scam

 So it is essential that consumers are aware of scams and are regularly reminded to be wary.

-The FCA has created a 'Warning List Widget' which can be used to check an investment or pension opportunity and avoid scams.
+The FCA has created a number of webpages which can be used to check an investment or pension opportunity and avoid scams.
 They also provide details on how various different scams work.

-The FCA have also produced a number of images relating to pension scams and football
+The FCA has also produced a number of images relating to pension scams and football

 The Financial Services Register is a public record that shows details of firms, individuals and other bodies that are, or have been, regulated by the Prudential Regulation Authority and/or the FCA.

-The TPR and the TPAS have previously published guidance on liberation/scams:
+The TPR and MoneyHelper have previously published guidance on liberation/scams:

 The FCA and TPR periodically launch a joint campaign highlighting pension scams to the public.